Kingdom of Kandy: Architecture

+Kandyan architects made a significant contribution to Buddhist architecture by introducing Tampita Viharas—image-houses built on raised platforms.
+These structures became a defining feature of Kandyan Buddhist temples.
+Typically, a Kandyan temple complex included a pansala (residence for bhikkhus), a vihara for the image-house, and a stupa or dagoba.
+However, some temples did not have a dagoba.
+Furthermore, nearly every temple had a devale, a shrine dedicated to a Hindu deity.
+In many cases, the statue of the Hindu god was housed under the same roof as the Buddha's image, reflecting a harmonious blend of religious traditions.

 The residences of the common people were modest, consisting of one-story buildings, and the most basic ones having only a solitary room.
 These abodes consisted of mud walls built around a wooden frame, thatched roofs, and polished floors made by blending mud and cow-dung.
 The upper class lived in more refined structures called walawwas, which often had unpolished windows on the interior walls.
 The rooms in walawwas were usually organized around a central courtyard known as hataras midula, which remained uncovered to the sky.

 During the Kandyan Kingdom, sculptural art was generally regarded as less impressive compared to the works of the Anuradhapura and Polonnaruwa periods.
 This is especially evident in the moonstones that were created during this era.
 These moonstones lost much of their earlier symbolic significance and were reduced to decorative elements, featuring varied shapes and patterns. notable example is the moonstones at the Temple of the Tooth, which have elongated ends and display a highly conventionalized style.
-It is important to note that there is no direct artistic continuity between the traditions of Sigiriya, Polonnaruwa, and the Kandyan Kingdom.
+There is no direct artistic continuity between the traditions of Sigiriya, Polonnaruwa, and the Kandyan Kingdom.